Recent news of our company

 1 March 2016

-Ukraine to Increase Spring Sowing Area by 1.7 Mln.
-Ha –Ministry of Agrarian Policy and Food
+Ukraine will increase Spring Sowing Area by 1.7 Mln.
+Ha –Ministry of Agrarian Policy and Fo

 The spring sowing area in Ukraine will be increased by, at least, 1.7 mln. ha, which will require an additional resource support.
 Due to the adverse weather conditions last fall, farmers didn’t sow about 0.9 mln. ha of winter grain and 237 thous. ha of rapeseed; in addition, there is no germination in an area of almost 600 thous. ha according to Yaroslav Krasnopolskiy, First Deputy Minister of Agrarian Policy and Food of Ukraine, reported the press service of the Ministry of Agrarian Policy on March 1.